 I did it for myself.
 The nature of cooking for other people is that they’re paying for it, so you want to please them.
 I’ve gone into this new thing, even when I’m making food for someone else, that, I’m pleasing myself while making it.
 It feels better.

 I remembered the reason I was inspired in cooking.
 It was the connections, the friendships, the stories, the feelings, the symbols, creatures, attitudes, the evolvement of seeing myself in new ways, synchronicity’s, and creating new characters in me.
 And when that was taken away from me, and I thought I was dying, what could I do then besides accept and heal.

 Sometimes it’s easier to silently forgive someone for acting in an un-evolved, hurtful way, then to have to explain anything to them.
 I know that they don’t actually want to respond that way.
 It’s ok to have boundaries, to take space without reason, it’s ok not to respond, it’s ok to shake your booty any time you want to.
 Things look scary, but I’ve had to take a risk at having boundaries.
 I had to jump off a cliff, let the tower crumble, and burn the pedestal.
 There was something that everyone did right.

 And that’s how I came up with this thai inspired salad today.
-It’s not soup, thank the Goddesses and Gods!
+It’s not soup!
 I blessed the salad before I took the picture, and then again after I took the picture.
 I just can’t help but to feel that every time I take the picture I want to honor the food, and then recharge it again because I just took a piece of it’s soul when I took the picture.

 Ingredients: Red Cabbage, Papaya Chunks, Fermented Watermelon Radish, Paper Thin Sliced Cucumbers.